Sony RX100 II Comparison Review

 The Sony Cyber-shot DSC-RX100 II is a fixed lens compact camera that was revealed to the public in June 2013 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

 Is the Sony RX100 II a good camera?
-The RX100 II has a Camera Elo of 2088.
-This rating puts the RX100 II among the top 40 percent of all travel zoom compact cameras.
-In terms of its sensor size category (one inch cameras), the RX100 II ranks below average.
-Based on its within category standings, the camera earns a 3-star performance rating.
+The RX100 II has a Camera Elo of 1945.
+This rating puts the RX100 II below average of all travel zoom compact cameras.
+In terms of its sensor size category (one inch cameras), the RX100 II also ranks below average. – Well, the Sony RX100 II is more than 8 years old, and there have been many other good digital cameras released since 2013.

 |Sony RX100 II|